Connect with others who understand.

 • Underdiagnosis — Symptoms of these rare forms can overlap with other medical conditions, and they may not be detected through standard newborn screening programs, further obscuring their prevalence.

-This type of CAH is caused by mutations in the HSD3B2 gene, which provides instructions for making the 3-beta-hydroxysteroid dehydrogenase enzyme.
+This type of CAH is caused by mutations in the HSD3B2 gene, which provides instructions for making 3-beta-hydroxysteroid dehydrogenase.
 This enzyme is essential for producing several important hormones, including cortisol, aldosterone, and sex hormones.

-In P450 oxidoreductase deficiency (PORD), mutations in the POR gene disrupt the function of the cytochrome P450 oxidoreductase enzyme.
+In P450 oxidoreductase deficiency (PORD), mutations in the POR gene disrupt the function of cytochrome P450 oxidoreductase.
 This enzyme is crucial for supporting other enzymes involved in producing certain steroids.
-When these enzymes don’t work properly, the body cannot produce a sufficient amount of cortisol, sex hormones, or others.
+When these enzymes don’t work properly, the body can’t produce enough cortisol, sex hormones, or other hormones.

-A systematic review of past research from 2023 found 119 documented cases of PORD.
-A review dated 2017 in GeneReviews puts the number of known global cases of PORD at 140.
-The latter review also reported one type of PORD to be more prevalent among people of Japanese ancestry and another to be more prevalent in individuals from European backgrounds.
+A systematic review of past research from 2023 found 119 cases of PORD.
+A 2017 review, which put the number of known global cases at 140, reported one type to be more prevalent among people of Japanese ancestry and another to be more prevalent in individuals from European backgrounds.

 Lipoid Congenital Adrenal Hyperplasia

-Lipoid CAH is the rarest and most severe form of CAH.
-It is also known as “StAR protein deficiency” because it is caused by mutations in the steroidogenic acute regulatory protein (StAR).
-This protein plays a critical role in moving cholesterol into the mitochondria (the energy centers of cells).
-The condition results in the complete inability to produce adrenal steroids, causing a life-threatening salt-wasting crisis in infancy.
-Without early diagnosis and treatment, it is often fatal.
+Lipoid CAH is the rarest and most severe form.
+It’s also known as STAR protein deficiency because it’s caused by mutations in the steroidogenic acute regulatory protein (STAR) gene.
+STAR protein plays a critical role in moving cholesterol into the mitochondria (the energy centers of cells).
+Lipoid CAH results in the complete inability to produce adrenal steroids, causing a life-threatening salt-wasting crisis in infancy.
+Without early diagnosis and treatment, this condition is often fatal.

-The prevalence of LCAH is documented only in specific populations.
-It appears to be most common among Chinese, Japanese, Korean, and Palestinian Arabs populations, with estimates in these groups suggesting an incidence of 1 in 250,000 to 1 in 300,000 births.
+The prevalence of lipoid CAH is documented only in specific populations.
+It appears to be most common among Chinese, Japanese, Korean, and Palestinian Arab populations, with estimates in these groups suggesting an incidence of 1 in 250,000 to 1 in 300,000 births.

 Take the Next Step